Mayur57/mayurbhoi.com/README.md

-# Luna
+# Mosaic

 ![Vercel](https://therealsujitk-vercel-badge.vercel.app/?app=portfolio-v2-plum-two)

-Luna is a super-fast, no-nonsense portfolio website built from scratch for performance.
-It is a complete redo of my previous portfolio [website](https://old.mayurbhoi.com).
+Mosaic is a super-fast, no-nonsense, and intricately desgined portfolio website built from scratch for performance.
+It is a complete redo of the previous portfolio [website](https://old.mayurbhoi.com).

 **//TODO:** Write documentation and dependencies/frameworks used.